What is this?

 When and where can this be used?

-A document put together dynamically when a User creates it in this manner.
+A document is put together dynamically from a template and any number of text elements when a user creates it via Templafy.

-A document can 'subscribe' to specific text elements, or the text elements can be inserted based on the choices made by the User.
+A template can 'subscribe' to specific text elements, or the text elements can be inserted based on the choices made by the User.

 - Sales quote - products and descriptions inserted based on Sales Agent choices.